 CIHR has three business portfolios:

-Research and Knowledge Translation (RKT) is responsible for the design, development and administration of CIHR's funding programs and corporate science policies.
-RKT consists of:
+Research, Knowledge Translation and Ethics (RKTE) is responsible for the design, development and administration of CIHR's funding programs and corporate science policies.
+RKTE consists of:

 - Program Support and Business Transformation